 The Honourable Kenneth Whistler Street

-The degree of Doctor of Laws (honoris causa) was conferred upon the Honourable Kenneth Whistler Street at the ceremony of conferring of honorary degrees held on 29 August 1952 as part of the University of Sydney's Centenary celebrations.
+The honorary degree of Doctor of Laws was conferred upon the Honourable Kenneth Whistler Street by the Chancellor Sir Charles Bickerton Blackburn KCMG OBE at the ceremony of conferring of honorary degrees held on 29 August 1952 as part of the University of Sydney's Centenary celebrations.

 From "The University of Sydney Centenary Celebrations August 26 - August 31, 1952" compiled by the Office of Information and Public Relations.
 Allan Gamble, Information and Public Relations Officer.